bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Pie charts are effective for conveying information quickly and intuitively, as the size of each slice corresponds to its percentage of the whole.
 They are also useful for highlighting the relative sizes of each category or part, making it easy to compare them at a glance.

 However, pie charts may not be the best choice for all types of data.
 For example, they can become difficult to read when there are too many categories or when the differences between the sizes of the slices are small.
-In these cases, a bar chart or other visualization may be more appropriate.
+In these cases, a bar chart or other visualization (Pie of Pie) may be more appropriate.

 We take our previous example as an example to create a pie chart: